AustroMelee/Austros-ATLA-World/raw-data/characters/meng.md

 - Helpful and kind
 - Persistent in her affections
 - Clumsy but well-meaning
+- Innocent and idealistic
+- Quick to forgive

 ### 💬 Notable Quotes

 - "It's just really hard when you like someone, but they don't think of you that way."
+- "You have pretty big ears, don't you?
+I guess they're... kind of cute."
 ```

 ---